AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 </tr>
 </tbody></table>

-**Note:** This example uses one Chain, which includes Frames with temporal ID equal to 0.
-{:.alert .alert-info }

 ##### A.6.2 L2T1 Full SVC with Occasional Switch

+This example uses one Chain, which includes Frames with temporal ID equal to 0.

 ![L2T1](assets/images/L2T1.svg)